jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 <br>

-Now we connect the wiring for the other side of the board.
-Again we thread the wiring through the pin holes, bend the wires so they hold themselves.
+Now you should connect the wiring for the other side of the board as shown below.
+Refer to the schematic if there is any confusion.
+Again we have threaded the wiring through the pin holes and bent the wires so they hold themselves.

 <br>
 <div align="center">